The Final Project

 In 2009, six college students (well, seven, if you don’t forget to count the cameraman, as the movie does often) were killed after attempting to film a documentary at a haunted Southern plantation located somewhere (I can’t be bothered to remember its exact location).
 Ahem – spoilers much?
 Also, doesn’t this idea sound really freaking familiar?
 A similar idea was the basis for The Blair Witch Project.
 This is a serious problem with the movie.
 Its website may say that it’s a throwback to the “good old days” of found-footage horror, but The Final Project does so by ripping off The Blair Witch Project.
 I personally didn’t like The Blair Witch Project, but its allegedly original ideas apparently worked for the majority of its audience, and I respect it for what it did.
 But for The Final Project to gleefully rip off The Blair Witch Project is downright shameful and borderline plagiarism.
 Heck, they even happen in similar locations.
 The Blair Witch Project was set in the woods near Burkittsville, Maryland, and The Final Project is set somewhere in Virginia, which is the state just south of Maryland.
 Why did The Final Project not set itself in Alabama, Georgia, or South Carolina?
 Anyway, a blurred-out face and digitally lowered voice in the prologue tells us that what happened there is still a mystery.
 Well, I think the answer is obvious – a supernatural force killed them.
 We’re also told that this footage is police evidence released to the public after the investigations ended.
 Wait, what?
 That doesn’t happen!
 Police evidence is kept strictly confidential even if a case remains open.
 Why is footage that basically amounts to a supernatural snuff film being revealed to the public, let alone been made into a friggin’ movie?

 The footage begins with one of the students interviewing some of the locals about the Lafitte plantation, where we get a few vague, self-contradictory “explanations” of what happened there to make the place so haunted that barely describe anything at all, and various opinions on whether or not this group of college students should go.
 But we’re never told enough of what happened there that could have instigated some sort of vengeful supernatural force.
 We’re fed a few precious tidbits about people dying there and some sort of events that happened back in the American Civil War.
 But we’re never told what happened back in the Civil War.
 We get a single person mentioning a slave revolt, another person saying that a battle happened there, but there’s never a set explanation of what happened there.
-In my personal favorite found-footage horror movie, Grave Encounters (at least, it was until I saw REC) the backstory was clearly defined.
+In my personal favorite found-footage horror movie, Grave Encounters (at least, it was until I saw REC) the backstory was clearly defined but was still vague enough to create a sense of mystery and atmosphere.
 The insane asylum was a dumping ground for people with severe disorders.
 It was infamous for its experiments on patients.
 By the time it was closed, it was already really freaking haunted.
 After its closure, it became further infamous for a series of disappearances and accidents becoming associated with it.
 Most locals feared it and wouldn’t set foot anywhere near it.
 And as Lance Preston and his crew became trapped within the asylum, they learned even more backstory.
 The Final Project’s backstory is amazingly vague and contradictory.
 See, in Grave Encounters, the backstory added to the overall atmosphere and gave the asylum a personality and a very evil vibe.
 In The Final Project, the desperately needed backstory is barely existent, and once we get to the actual house, it feels like just a Hollywood set.
 The house has no personality.
 There is no atmosphere.
 The house is just…there.
 Even in The Gallows, the backstory was clearly defined, even if Charlie Grimille (don’t say his n – *slap*) had nowhere near enough reason to be a vengeful spirit.
 Read my review of The Gallows for more info.

 The next day, in film class, after one of many annoying dialogue exchanges between our paper-thin characters, the teacher walks in to talk to these six students.
 These students are Anna, Genivieve, Jonah, Ky, Gavin, and Misty.
 We get some more exposition.
 These six students are failing their filmmaking class, and if they don’t get their grades up, they will not graduate.
 This is a college class, right?
 Why are they even in this class if they don’t like it?
 Filmmaking is not a required class to graduate.
 If you students hate this class so much, then why are you taking it?
 Are you majoring in filmmaking?
 This doesn’t make any sense!
 But these students have an idea!
 They can earn some extra credit by going out to Lafitte plantation and filming a documentary about it.
 That’s really the point of this scene: exposition.
 Oh, and the professor has a sudden character change.
 Since the beginning of the scene, he has acted rather pessimistic about these students passing their class, but in his final line, he suddenly changed his attitude to really freaking optimistic.